 - Cook pasta to packet instructions.

-- Saute garlic, basil and chopped sun dried tomatoes.
+- Saute garlic, ic, basil, and sun-dried sun-dried tomatoes.

 - Form a roux sauce by combining the remaining ingredients and simmering.